catherineloesch/project3-mernstack-app/README.md

   - [Franziska Kissling](https://github.com/FrankieSlinn)
   - myself - [Catherine Loesch](https://github.com/catherineloesch)

-- Timeframe: 9 days
+- Timeframe:
-  - The deliverables were issued to the team on 04/05/2023 with the submission deadline and presentation date on 12/05/2023
+  - The deliverables were issued to the team on 04/05/2023.
+    - a project proposal was to be submitted and approved by the instructional team before moving on to coding phase of the prjoject
+    - the proposal was to include:
+      - description of the project
+      - user stories
+      - Database Models Flowchart
+      - Schema
+      - wireframe
+  - Submission deadline + poject presentation on: 12/05/2023

 <br>